Jawaharlal Nehru University: Activism and controversy

 The JNU is infused with an intense political life on campus.
-Students that leave campus are said to acquire a "permanently changed outlook on life" as a result of the student politics.
-The politicisation of campus life has led to a refusal to brush under the carpet social issues such as feminism, minority rights, social and economic justice.
+Students that leave campus are said to acquire a "permanently changed outlook on life" as a result of student politics.
+The politicisation of campus life has led to a refusal to brush under the carpet social issues such as feminism, minority rights, and social and economic justice.
 All such issues are debated fiercely in formal and informal gatherings.

-The JNU student politics is left-of-centre even though, in recent years, right-wing student groups have also entered the field.
+The JNU student politics is highly left-leaning, though, in recent years, right-wing student groups have also entered the field.
 Political involvement is "celebratory in spirit."
 The student union elections are preceded by days of debates and meetings, keeping all students involved.
-The JNU has the reputation of an "unruly bastion of Marxist revolution."
+JNU has the reputation of an "unruly bastion of Marxist revolution."
 However, the student activists deny the charge, stating that the politics at JNU is issue-based and intellectual.

 The university is known for its alumni who now occupy important political and bureaucratic positions (see Notable alumni below).
-In part, this is because of the prevalence of Centre-left student politics and the existence of a written constitution for the university to which noted Communist Party of India leader Prakash Karat contributed exhaustively during his education at JNU.
+In part, this is because of the prevalence of Centre-left student politics and the existence of a written constitution for the university to which noted Communist Party of India (Marxist) leader Prakash Karat contributed exhaustively during his education at JNU.